-Contingency Plan and Recognition of Fatigue and Countermeasures

-Faculty and fellows are educated to recognize the signs of fatigue and sleep deprivation.
+Contingency Plan and Recognition of Fatigue and Countermeasures Faculty and fellows are educated to recognize the signs of fatigue and sleep deprivation.

 Fellows are provided with didactic instruction and small group discussion of fatigue and sleep deprivation during their first year of fellowship (during orientation and CCF).
-Faculty and fellows are required to complete computer-based learning modules (created by the GME office) annually.
+Faculty and fellows are required to complete computer-based learning modules annually.
 And, finally, fellows are routinely, informally educated by faculty on the negative effects of fatigue and sleep deprivation during one-on-one interactions during clinical care.